IvanaPapanio3190/AuctionContract-TP2/README.md

 ## Functions

+- '**placeBid()**'
-- '**placeBid()**':  Allows users to place a new bid.
-The bid must be at least 5% higher than the current highest bid.
-   The function also handles refunding the previous highest bidder and extends the auction time if a bid is placed in the last 10 minutes.
+Description: Allows users to place a bid in the auction.
+The bid must be at least 5% higher than the highest bid.
+If a bid is placed in the last 10 minutes, the auction time is extended by an additional 10 minutes.

+Parameters:

+msg.value: The bid value in wei (the amount sent with the transaction).

+Modifiers:

+onlyBeforeEnd: Only allows users to place a bid before the auction ends.

+Return:

+Does not return a value.
+Only emits the NewBid event.

+Events:

+NewBid: Emitted when a new valid bid is placed.

+- '**endAuction()**':
-- '**endAuction()**': Can only be called by the owner after the auction time ends.
+    - Description: Ends the auction.
+Once it ends, no more bids can be placed.
+This function can only be called by the contract owner after the auction time has expired.

+    - **Parameters**: None

+    - **Modifiers**

+       onlyOwner: Can only be called by the contract owner.

+       onlyAfterEnd: Can only be called after the auction has ended.

+    - **Return**: None.
+Emits the AuctionEnded event.

+    - **Events**:
-   It finalizes the auction, preventing further bids, and emits an event with the winner's address and winning bid.
+        AuctionEnded: Emitted when the auction ends.
+Includes the winner's address and the winning bid amount.

 - '**withdraw()**': Allows users who did not win to withdraw their refundable deposits safely.